humongousDude/Humongous-Engine/README.md

 **About the Speed of updates**

-As this is also my first ever real project, and basically my first time trying to use Vulkan in a non tutorial environment, There will sometimes be a large number of days between updates.
+As this is also my first ever real project, and basically my first time trying to use Vulkan in a non-tutorial environment, There will sometimes be a large number of days between updates.

 So, I'm sorry in advance about the speed of development.